Curriculum

 Curriculum overview

-The Executive Master in Diplomacy and International Affairs is organized around three distinct modules, each focusing on different aspects of international affairs and diplomacy.
+The Master in Diplomacy and International Affairs is organized around three distinct modules, each focusing on different aspects of international affairs and diplomacy.
 These modules take place across three global locations, each tailored to reflect the specific geopolitical and economic regional concerns.

 Jakarta, Indonesia